 Sorry that this is my first post in many weeks.
 I was on holiday at Easter so I didn’t go to the cinema that much and I have been very busy with finals at university, but I have now finished for the summer.

 Why are LGBT films becoming more widely accepted among audiences?

 Recently, Hollywood and other film industries have been green lighting more LGBT themed films for wider releases.
-Audiences have wanted them for decades and whilst there have been some great LGBT films in recent years such as Blue is the Warmest Colour, Brokeback Mountain but I feel the last couple of years, more films and TV shows have been featuring LGBT characters and I want to explore why.
+Audiences have wanted them for decades and whilst there have been some great LGBT films in recent years such as Blue is the Warmest Colour, Brokeback Mountain, I feel that in the last couple of years, more films and TV shows have been featuring LGBT characters and I want to explore why.

 As Hollywood is the biggest and most widely broadcast film industry, I thought I would start there.
 In the USA, homosexuality was legalised in 2003 in all 50 states but this did not spark a sudden movement in the big production companies such as Paramount and Universal.

-What also sparked a movement was the legalisation of gay marriage in 2015.
-Personally, I think that this is what sparked a movement in the American Film Industry.
+What helped kick-start changes was the legalisation of gay marriage in 2015.
+Personally, I think that this is what drove the movement forward in the American Film Industry.